goetztj/LakeVilla/README.md

 - benchbase: submodule to the adapted Benchbase implementation for DuckLake (provided as fork of [Benchbase](https://github.com/cmu-db/benchbase))
 - trino: submodule of the proof-of-concept Trino integration (provided as fork of [Trino](https://github.com/trinodb/trino))
 - Hive: all files needed for the hive docker container
-- LV: all files for LakeVilla, including binaries and libraries for the container
+- LV: all files for LakeVilla, including the source code, binaries and libraries for the container
 - Spark: All files for the Spark and Delta Lake container
 - Spark-Iceberg: All files for the Spark and Iceberg container